younus-always/node-currency-converter/README.md

 # 💱 Currency Converter CLI

-A simple Node.js command-line application to convert USD to various currencies using the ExchangeRate API .
+A simple Node.js command-line application to convert USD to various currencies using the ExchangeRate API.
 The app fetches real-time conversion rates and provides quick conversions with colored CLI outputs.

 ## 📑 Table of Contents